 None

 Focuses on planning and implementing a developmentally appropriate, anti-bias, child-centered classroom environment across curricular and developmental domains.
-Students will demonstrate competence in child assessment, group guidance, advocacy, peer collaboration, and parent communication.
-Includes 125 hours of supervised participation in a licensed preschool for children for ages 3 and 4, or an ECSE preschool program.
+Students will demonstrate competence in child assessment, group guidance, advocacy, peer collaboration and parent communication.
+Includes 125 hours of supervised participation in a quality licensed preschool for three to five-year-old children.
 Course assignments demonstrating subject matter and content application are required.
-Must earn a minimum of 70% on all assignments and 70% on the site evaluation to earn credit for this course.
+Students must earn a minimum of 70% on all assignments and 70% on the site evaluation to earn credit for this course.
+Students must also contact their academic advisor to register.
+Focuses on planning and implementing a developmentally appropriate, anti-bias, child-centered classroom environment across curricular and developmental domains.
+Students will demonstrate competence in child assessment, group guidance, advocacy, peer collaboration and parent communication.
+Includes 125 hours of supervised participation in a quality licensed preschool for three to five-year-old children.
+Course assignments demonstrating subject matter and content application are required.
+Students must earn a minimum of 70% on all assignments and 70% on the site evaluation to earn credit for this course.
+Students must also contact their academic advisor to register.

 Prerequisite(s):